Skip to content

 Discretizations

-Bases: Discretization
+Bases: ParameterTransformation

 Maps continuous latent values to nearest allowed material indices.

 For each input value, finds the index of the closest allowed inverse permittivity value.
 Uses straight-through gradient estimation to maintain differentiability.
+If mapping_from_inverse_permittivities is set to False (default), then the transform only quantizes the latent parameters to the closest integer value.

 Source code in src/fdtdx/objects/device/parameters/discretization.py